aiXcoder-7B-v2: Training LLMs to Fully Utilize the Long Context in Repository-level Code Completion: Related Work

 \section{Related Work}

-Repository-level code completion has emerged as a critical challenge in software engineering, aiming to enhance the accuracy of code completion by leveraging the broader context of a repository.
-Prior studies have predominantly focused on the retrieval of relevant context from the repository, with various strategies proposed to identify and extract pertinent code snippets \cite{A3-CodGen, RLCoder, Dataflow, Monitor}.
-For instance, RepoCoder \cite{RepoCoder} introduces an iterative retrieval and generation approach, where an initial completion is generated and subsequently used to retrieve relevant context.
-It is then prepended as a comment to the prompt.
+\textbf{Repo-level Code Completion.} Repo-level code completion has emerged as a critical challenge in software engineering, aiming to enhance code completion accuracy by leveraging the broader repository context.
+Prior studies have predominantly focused on the retrieval of relevant context from the repository, with various strategies proposed to extract pertinent code snippets \cite{A3-CodGen, RLCoder, Dataflow, Monitor}.
+For instance, RepoCoder \cite{RepoCoder} introduces an iterative retrieval and generation approach.
 Similarly, CrossCodeEval \cite{CrossCodeEval} proposes a straightforward retrieval method, using the lines preceding the cursor as a query to extract and append similar code snippets.
 GraphCoder \cite{GraphCoder} advances this by constructing a Code Context Graph (CCG) to represent the repository, enabling more sophisticated retrieval based on control flow, data flow, and dependencies.
 While these approaches have made significant strides in context retrieval, how to effectively utilize the retrieved context remains underexplored.
 Most existing studies view LLMs as a ``perfect'' generator and simply input long contexts into LLMs.
 However, this simplistic approach may not fully exploit the potential of the retrieved information.
-For example, FT2Ra \cite{FT2Ra} proposes a novel method to integrate retrieval results into the generation process by modifying the model’s logits based on the retrieved content, offering a more nuanced way to leverage context.
-Similarly, COCOMIC \cite{CoCoMIC} fuses retrieved cross-file contexts with in-file contexts within the model’s self-attention mechanism, enabling a more dynamic interaction between different sources of context.
+To address this limitation, FT2Ra \cite{FT2Ra} integrates retrieval results into the generation process by modifying the model’s logits based on the retrieved content.
+Similarly, COCOMIC \cite{CoCoMIC} fuses retrieved cross-file contexts with in-file contexts within the model’s self-attention mechanism.
 However, both FT2Ra and COCOMIC require modifications to the model architecture, making them unsuitable for already pre-trained LLMs.

-Our work diverges from this retrieval-centric paradigm by focusing on how to effectively assimilate and utilize long contexts through a novel fine-tuning approach.
+Our work diverges from this retrieval-centric paradigm by focusing on how to effectively assimilate and utilize the long cross-file context through a novel approach.
+In practice, our approach is complementary to the above related work.

+\begin{change} \textbf{Repo-level Pre-training.} Repo-level pre-training has become a popular approach to enhancing LLMs' long-context code completion capability \cite{LC_Train,CodeGemma,DeepSeek-Coder,Qwen2.5-Coder}, creating long-context samples by co-locating relevant files within repositories and continually pre-training LLMs on these samples.